Turkmenistan–Uzbekistan relations

-Turkmenistan–Uzbekistan relations refers to the relations between the neighbouring Turkmenistan and Uzbekistan.
+Turkmenistan–Uzbekistan relations refers to the relations between the neighboring Turkmenistan and Uzbekistan.
 Uzbekistan has an embassy in Ashgabat.
 Turkmenistan has an embassy in Tashkent.
 Both countries were previously subordinated republics of the Soviet Union as Turkmen Soviet Socialist Republic and Uzbek Soviet Socialist Republic before its collapse in 1991.

 History

 The Embassy of Turkmenistan in Tashkent was opened in 1996.
 The Embassy of Uzbekistan in Ashgabat was opened in 1995.

 Rifts

-Relations between Turkmenistan and Uzbekistan became very tense in the 1990s, in which a major source of tension was ethnic conflict and border controls.
-In the former, the Turkmen minority of Uzbekistan and the Uzbek minority of Turkmenistan have been subjected to state sponsored discriminations, while many have a lack of fluency in the other nation's language as well as Russian, which are the languages of higher education.
+Relations between Turkmenistan and Uzbekistan became tense in the 1990s as border controls and ethnic conflict became major sources of tension.
+Both the Turkmen minority of Uzbekistan and the Uzbek minority of Turkmenistan were intentionally subjected to discrimination, as poor quality education for both groups increased a lack of fluency in their respective country's dominant language as well as in Russian (languages necessary for higher education).
+Consequently, both minority communities experienced increased exclusion from job markets resulting in gradual social and economic decline throughout the 1990s.